-2.3 Statement of financial position
+2.2 Statement of financial position

-2.3.1 Financial instruments
+2.2.1 Financial instruments

-The Fund's principal financial assets comprise investments in trading securities and cash at bank.
-The main purpose of these financial instruments is to generate a return on the investment made by unitholders.
-The Fund's principal financial liabilities comprise amounts attributable to unitholders, which are the amounts owed to unitholders of the Fund.
+The Fund's principal financial assets comprise investments in trading securities and cash at Bank.
+The main purpose of these financial instruments is to generate a return on the investment made by unit holders.
+The Funds' principal financial liabilities comprise amounts attributable to unitholders, which are the amounts owed to unitholders of the Fund.
+The Fund also has various other financial instruments such as receivables and payables which arise directly from its operations.

-2.3.1.1 Classification
+2.2.1.1 Classification

-SLFRS 9 requires all financial assets, except equity instruments and derivatives, to be assessed based on a combination of the Fund's business model for managing the assets' and the instruments' contractual cash flow characteristics and categorised as:
+SLFRS 9 requires all financial assets, except equity instruments and derivatives, to be assessed based on a combination of the Fund's business model for managing the assets' and the instruments' contractual cash flow characteristics categorized as;

-- · Debt instruments at Amortised Cost - Debt instruments at Fair Value through Other Comprehensive Income (FVOCI), with gains or losses recycled to profit or loss on derecognition - Equity instruments at FVOCI, with no recycling of gains or losses to profit or loss on derecognition - Financial Assets at Fair Value through Profit or Loss (FVTPL)
+- Debt instruments at Amortised Cost - Debt instruments at Fair Value through Other Comprehensive Income (FVOCI), with gains or losses recycled to profit or loss on derecognition - Equity instruments at FVOCI with no recycling of gains or losses to profit or loss on derecognition - Financial Assets at Fair Value through Profit or Loss (FVTPL)

 On initial recognition, a financial asset is classified as measured at amortised cost, FVOCI or FVTPL.

-Financial assets are not reclassified subsequent to their initial recognition unless the Fund changes its business model for managing financial assets in which case all affected financial assets are reclassified on the first day of the first reporting period following the change in the business model.
+Financial assets are not re-classified subsequent to their initial recognition unless the Fund changes its business model for managing financial assets in which case all affected financial assets are reclassified on the first day of the first reporting period following the change in the business model.

-A financial asset is measured at amortised cost if it meets both of the following conditions:
+A financial asset is measured at amortised cost, if it meets both of the following conditions: